 (1) Other than in the circumstances set out in rules 119(4) and 119A(4), division 1 and division 2 prizes in a Set for Life draw are to be paid in monthly instalments in accordance with this Part and Part 2 Division 5 of these rules and cannot be taken as a lump sum.

-(2) To claim a division 1 or division 2 prize in a Set for Life draw the holder of a winning receipted ticket must present it at the Commission’s head office within the payout period for that draw.
+(2) To claim a division 1 or division 2 prize in a Set for Life draw the holder of a winning receipted ticket or entry purchased under Part 2 Division 5 of these rules must present it at the Commission’s head office within the payout period for that draw.

 (3) The purchaser of an entry under Part 2 Division 5 of these rules that wins a division 1 or division 2 prize in a Set for Life draw will be paid in accordance with subrule (4).

-(4) Subject to rule 34, a division 1 or division 2 prize in a Set for Life draw is to be paid to the holder of a winning receipted ticket —
+(4) Subject to rule 34, a division 1 or division 2 prize in a Set for Life draw is to be paid to the holder of a winning receipted ticket or entry purchased under Part 2 Division 5 of these rules —

 (a) by the Commission; and